 It’s gloomy outside.
 I feel low on all levels.
 The novelty of being on board a billion dollar ship has worn off.
-It beggars belief that I’m on one of the most technologically advanced ships in the world and if I can’t have high expectations here, then when can I?
+It beggars belief that I’m on one of the most technologically advanced ships in the world and if I can’t have high expectations here, then where can I?
 Why can’t they stop it feeling like a rollercoaster?
 We’re basically bouncing across the ocean.

-The novelty of being on board a billion dollar ship has worn off
+The novelty of being on board a billion dollar ship has worn off!